Leadership from the Outside In

 What is the time commitment?

-P2L 1 will be delivered using a hybrid format: asynchronous content through Canvas that can be completed at your convenience, plus a weekly one-hour synchronous session.
+P2L 1 Fall 2021 will be delivered using a hybrid format: asynchronous content through Canvas that can be completed at your convenience, plus a weekly one-hour synchronous session.

 - 45-60 minutes of online preparation prior to each session that will include readings, videos and assignments on Canvas.

-- Six 60 minute live sessions.
+- Six 60 minute live virtual or in -person sessions.
 These sessions will feature facilitated discussions as well as opportunities to delve deeper into content with peers in online breakout rooms and Leadership Pods.

-- Completion of 5 hours of volunteering in your community (or through SFU) and submission of a reflective piece.
+- Completion of five hours of volunteering in your community (or through SFU) and submission of a reflective piece.

 How does it work?